Multi-perspective Feedback-attention Coupling Model for Continuous-time Dynamic Graphs: Multi-perspective feedback-attention coupling learning

-Given the problem definitions above, we describe our proposed model in this section.
-We first illustrate the general framework of the MPFA in Figure \ref{fig3} and then elaborate on its composition.
-MPFA, a multi-perspective feedback-attention coupling model, can project the temporal graph $G(t)$ at time \textit{t} into low-dimensional space to generate node embeddings.
-The evolving perspective of MPFA consists of a temporal self-attention module aggregating constantly evolving temporal neighborhood information.
-In this evolving perspective, dynamically updated evolutionary information can capture long-term dependencies using fewer temporal neighbors.
-The raw perspective is an feedback attention for generating the aggregation of the raw neighborhood.
-To implement the feedback attention, the feedback attention coefficients with model growth characteristics are computed by a feedback module.
-Then, the two perspectives learn collaboratively to enhance the generalization and prediction capabilities of the model.
-More specific details of each module are discussed in the following subsections.
+Given the above symbolic representations and definitions, this section introduces the proposed model.
+The general framework of MPFA is shown in Figure 3.
+MPFA is a multi-perspective feedback-attention coupling model that learns the evolution process of dynamic graphs from two perspectives.
+The evolving perspective considers the current state of historical interaction events of nodes and uses a temporal attention module to aggregate the current state information of these events.
+In this perspective, dynamically updating the current state information allows to capture long-term dependencies of nodes with fewer historical events.
+The original perspective uses feedback attention with a growth property to aggregate the original state information of node interactions.
+To implement feedback attention, the feedback module in the model computes feedback attention coefficients with growth properties.
+Finally, the two perspectives learn cooperatively to improve the generalization and prediction capabilities of the model.